Skip to main content

 • Choose a PFAS compound or group of compounds to color-code the map by concentration.

-2. Choose “Exceeding Maximum Contaminant Level” to display water sites where contaminants are above the proposed PFAS National Primary Drinking Water Regulation guidelines.
+2. Choose “Exceeding Maximum Contaminant Level” to display water sites where contaminants are above the PFAS National Primary Drinking Water Regulation guidelines.

 3. Deposition